Serena Williams Shares New Pregnancy Photo

 The pics posted by Williams — who famously starred in Bey's "Sorry" music video — are more low-key, but the "I'm having a baby" GIF action is very familiar.

-"Fun day out and about with [jeweler] Audemars Piguet," the 35-year-old Wimbledon champ said of the stylist shoot, which sees her rocking a white minidress paired with a denim jacket.
+"Fun day out and about with [jeweller] Audemars Piguet," the 35-year-old Wimbledon champ said of the stylist shoot, which sees her rocking a white minidress paired with a denim jacket.

 This will be the first child for Williams and Reddit cofounder Ohanian, who announced their engagement last December.